shivlim/axelarmonitor/README.md

 **Clone repo and Update env properties**

-Clone the repo
+Clone the repo `git clone https://github.com/shivlim/axelarmonitor.git`

 Rename env file to .env file and update properties accordingly.
+`mv env .env`

 Following are the properties used in the tool.